LitRidl/EdenVim/README.md

-  gnumake   # For building plugins like telescope-fzf-native gcc       # For compiling native extensions neovim    # To run Lazy-related Neovim commands during activation ];
+  gnumake   # For building plugins like telescope-fzf-native gcc       # For compiling native extensions neovim    # To run Lazy-related Neovim commands during activation
+  # If possible, please use this instead of just `neovim`:
+  # config.programs.neovim.finalPackage
+];
 ```